 FG Lists 15 States That May Experience Floods For 5 Days Before September Ends

-• The federal government has sent fresh flood alerts to about 70 communities in 15 states of the country
+• The federal government has sent fresh flood alerts to about 70 communities in 15 states across the country

 • Usman Abdullahi Bokani from the Ministry of Environment warned that the listed states should prepare for the floods between September 24 and 28

-• According to the ministry, in a statement on Wednesday, September 24, the warning was to prepare the people for the natural disaster and prevent destruction of lives and properties
+• In a statement on September 24, the ministry said the warning was to prepare people and prevent the destruction of lives and properties

-The flood alert was issued by the National Flood Early Warning Centre of the Ministry in a statement on Wednesday, September 24.
-Usman Abdullahi Bokani, the director of the Erosion, Flood and Coastal Zone Management Department of the ministry, signed the statement.
+The flood alert was issued by the National Flood Early Warning Centre of the ministry in a statement on Wednesday, September 24, signed by Usman Abdullahi Bokani, its director of the Erosion, Flood and Coastal Zone Management Department.

 Read also